everware/everware/CONTRIBUTING.md

 To contribute to this repository:

+1. create an issue to explain what problem you are tackling and discuss how you plan to tackle it.
+Or comment on an existing issue saying you want to tackle it.
 1. fork [the project repository](https://github.com/everware/everware/).
    Click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.